cloki0610/wordpress-plugin-restapi-template/readme.md

 So most of the time we have to send a nounce back to user if the endpoint require authentication.
 Then user can use their nounce and cookie to interact with API.

-In these two following showcase, There are 4-5 route for basic CRUD feature.
+In these two following showcase, the first plug-in is a simple todo list application include 5 route for basic CRUD feature, and using HTML and vanilla javascript to provide a front-end widgets.

+The second plug-in is a flashcard application include 4 route for CRUD feature, and using HTML and Vue3 via enqueue the Vue CDN to create to provide a front-end widgets.

+A empty CSS file also include in the plug-ins for template usage.

-And the endpoints only allow those user who have logged in to use the endpoint.
+The endpoints only allow those user who have logged in to use the endpoint.
 The route will also send error response if the search result cannot find any post create by the user, or if the input is empty.

 It is a pretty simple plug-ins, please feel free to let me know your thoughts or anything I can improve.